pfaivre/mdp/README.md

 It comes from the french "*Mot De Passe*"

+## Disclaimer
+This program offers no warranty.
+No security audits have been performed to ensure any level of protection for the data that may be stored with it.

 ## Description
 this program can store your passwords on a encrypted file and allows you to access it in a very simple way.